popphp/pop-web/README.md

 OVERVIEW
 --------
 `pop-web` is collection of web-based tools that can be utilized by a web-based application.
-It contains core features that help to use, parse and manipulate sessions, cookies, mobile devices, browser data and server data.
+It contains core features that help to use, parse and manipulate sessions, cookies, mobile devices and browser and server data.

 `pop-web` is a component of the [Pop PHP Framework](http://www.popphp.org/).